class1c-j/PROG-ScrabbleJr/ReadMe.txt

 in the C++ STL.
 Other objectives like the use of files and the development of simple and robust program interfaces are also present.

+   (3) - Information on how to run the programs correctly

+To run a program, you should compile it's specific files as well as the files placed in the CommonFiles directory.
+For example, to compile ScrabbleJr using g++ from the ScrabbleJr directory, the command would look like g++ ./*.cpp ./../CommonFiles/*.cpp.

+The paths to the boards are hardcoded, so in order to detect the boards correctly, please keep the project structure as it is and the program should be run from it's directory.

 =========================================================================
 || BOARD BUILDER                                                       ||
 =========================================================================